On the sign patterns of entrywise positivity preservers in fixed dimension: Introduction and main results

-Given a matrix $A = (a_{jk})_{j,k=1,\dots,N}$ in $\bp_N(I)$, a function $f : I \to \C$ acts\footnote{The entrywise application $f[A]$ of $f$ to $A$ should not be confused with the more common functional calculus $f(A)$ of $f$ applied to $A$; we will not use the latter in this paper.} \textit{entrywise} on $A$ via the formula
+\begin{remark} Note that the entrywise application $f[A]$ of $f$ to $A$ should not be confused with the more common functional calculus $f(A)$ of $f$ applied to $A$; we will not use the latter in this paper. \end{remark}